 The majority of all highly regulated companies who are tasked with either updating their existing end user computing controls or are having to implement a credible and robust end user computing policy for the first time typically have very little internal resource or expertise that they can leverage to get the job done.

 End user computing applications pose a unique risk to organizations because they fall outside of the realm of traditional application risk management controls.
 With the right set of EUC controls in place, you can mitigate this risk and ensure policy compliance for your most sensitive files.

-Spreadsheets are a key tool in financial services organizations.
-Regulatory mandates such as Basel III, Solvency II, DFAST, and CCAR force financial institutions to evaluate how they manage their unstructured data in a rigorous control framework.
+Spreadsheets are a key tool in banking.
+Regulatory mandates such as Basel III, DFAST and CCAR force banks to evaluate how they manage their end user applications in a rigorous control framework.